horizon-research/Overcoming-NSP-Noise/README.md

 #### Collaborators
 Christopher Bruinsma and Yuhao Zhu at Horizon Research, Univerisity of Rochester

-## First : Capture
+## Capture
-Images will be captured using a FLIR BlackFly 3 Camera which has noise induced using a heat-gun.
+Images will be captured using a FLIR BlackFly 3 camera which has thermal-noise induced using a heat-gun.
 The safety of heating the camera will be safely heated using Python code which relies on the Spinnaker SDK from FLIR.

-This script is called HeatSafety.py, it is essentially a camera trigger that triggers based on heat.
+This script is called ```HeatTrigger.py```, it is essentially a camera trigger that triggers based on heat.

-#### Depends on:
+#### Depends on

 ```ruby
 import PySpin